Have you ever felt that your life is off kilter?

 Ongoing check-ins are also helpful to understand overall patterns of behavior and any negative thoughts or emotions that are blocking the changes.

 Also, remind the client that balance is rarely retained for long.
-Circumstances and priorities change; the aim is to continue the journey towards balance and avoid entering a fixed mindset that prevents transformation.
+Circumstances and priorities change; the aim is to continue the journey toward balance and avoid entering a fixed mindset that prevents transformation.

-As Dr. Carol Dweck explains in her book Mindset, it is also essential to maintain a growth mindset (Dweck, 2017).
+As Dr. Carol Dweck explains in her book Mindset (2017), it is also essential to maintain a growth mindset.
 Otherwise, successful transformation is at risk of being lost, like a rubber band regaining its shape after tension is removed.

 Tailored wheels can be especially valuable to explore specific areas or problems within your life: